samirmakadia/vidstream/legal/terms_and_conditions.md

 4. **Class Action Waiver**: No class action lawsuits permitted

 ### Contact for Disputes
-**Email**: legal@vidstream.app
+**Email**: legal@vidmeet.app
 **Address**: [Your Legal Address]

 ## 15. General Provisions

 ### Entire Agreement
-These Terms constitute the entire agreement between you and VidStream regarding the Service.
+These Terms constitute the entire agreement between you and VidMeet regarding the Service.

 ### Severability
 If any provision is found unenforceable, the remaining provisions remain in effect.